ayrshare/social-media-api/README.md

 ### Add an RSS or Substack Feed

-Add a new RSS or Substack feed to auto posting.
-Returned a promise that resolved to an object containing the feed ID.
+Add a new RSS or Substack feed to auto post all new articles.
+Returns a promise that resolved to an object containing the feed ID.

 ``` javascript
 const feedResponse = await social.feedAdd({